Prestwich: Culture and media

 The Prestwich and Whitefield Guide and The Bury Times are sold in the locality.
 The Jewish Telegraph is produced and printed in Prestwich.

-The Longfield Centre civic hall has one of the largest sprung floor ballrooms in the northwest of England and has been the host venue for Danceclub2000 since August 1998 was closed by Bury Council in 2021.
+The Longfield Centre civic hall, which previously had one of the largest sprung floor ballrooms in the north-west of England, was permanently closed in 2021.

-There are several private members' clubs in the town including, Prestwich Church Institute,the Carlton Club, Heaton Park Social (Working Men's) Club, and two political clubs—Prestwich Conservative Club and Prestwich Liberal Club.
+There are several private members' clubs in the town, including Prestwich Church Institute, the Carlton Club, and two political clubs - Prestwich Conservative Club and Prestwich Liberal Club.